ono1025/Viscosity-Prediction-for-Deep-Eutectic-Solvents/README.md

 # Viscosity-Prediction-for-Deep-Eutectic-Solvents
-This repository contains the complete workflow for viscosity prediction in deep eutectic solvents (DESs).
+This repository contains the complete workflow for viscosity prediction in deep eutectic solvents (DESs), integrating systematic data preprocessing, molecular descriptor generation (Mordred–RDKit), and advanced machine learning models.
+The pipeline spans dataset curation, feature engineering, model training (MLP, Random Forest, XGBoost, and Evidential Deep Learning), and evaluation with cross-validation and uncertainty quantification.
+It provides a reproducible framework for developing accurate and interpretable property prediction models in complex solvent systems.